ZiqiZhou-314/BM_final_project/jennifer-draft.md

     ## Sal94   0.31980432  0.23091858  1.0000000  0.9992553
     ## Sal95   0.31893443  0.22928853  0.9992553  1.0000000

-high correlation between Publication rate and clin
+high correlation between Prate-clin and prate-dept

 \#can also check VIF should drop prate variable